Dmitri Alenichev: Style of play

 A technically gifted and offensive-minded midfielder, Alenichev's favoured role was as a number 10 behind the strikers; he was also deployed as a central midfielder on occasion throughout his career, although he lacked both the physicality and tactical sense to excel in this position.

+Following the arrival of manager José Mourinho in January 2002, Alenichev was identified by the manager as one of six core players who would form the backbone of his ideal Porto squad.
+Though often used as a tactical substitute to alter the team's midfield formation, he was highly valued by Mourinho for his versatility during their consecutive UEFA Cup and Champions League-winning campaigns.

 Personal life

 His older brother Andrei Alenichev also played football professionally.
 He has two sons, Daniil (born 2004) and Timofey (born 2012).
 Daniil followed in his footsteps and became a footballer too.
 As of 2026, Daniil plays in Portuguese lower-tier amateur leagues.

 Alenichev joined the United Russia party.
 On 14 June 2007, he was voted the representative of the Omsk Oblast in the Federation Council of Russia.
 He represented it until 2010, when he accepted the position of head coach of the Russia national under-18 team.

 In 2009, Alenichev was part of the Russia squad that won the 2009 Legends Cup.